mahmud97/DailyStudy-CodingProblem/EntityFrameWorkInDepth.md

 	  select new{ AuthorName = a.Name, Courses = g.Count()};

-## cross join return all possible combination
+## iii. cross join return all possible combination
 - same as sql . lets see an example :

 var qry = from c in ctx.customers